sonbachmi/NgAnonymize/README.md

    -**`type`**: specifies type of the data.
 Currently only one value is supported: `'phone'` treats input data as phone number and tries to preserve (does not transform) the country code (so it stays as valid data).
 Currently the logic is very simple and only preserves the first few characters.
 The default number of characters to keep is hard coded as 3.
 Todo: smarter anonymization of phone numbers.

-This completes the documentation.
-You can also view source code of the project page including the demo which is part of the project, as an example of how to use the library.
+The library also exposes some data like default settings that are used especially by the demo.
+You can view source code of the project homepage including the demo, as an example of how to use the library.

+***
+## Project Structure

+The Angular CLI app is configured with two managed projects (look in `angular.json` for configuration)

+ - Container project presents the project homepage, with demo and documentation

+ - Library project resides in independent directory `/projects/ng-anonymize/`.
+Run `ng build ng-anonymize --prod` to build as publishable NPM module.

+## Todos
+- [ ] More anonymization methods
-Compatibility Notes: Support for Ivy coming soon.
+- [ ] Support for Ivy.
 For now you likely need to disable Ivy to use the library.